karlkfi/kpt-config-sync/docs/installation.md

 ## Uninstalling

-To uninstall Nomos from a set of clusters, you need the `config.yaml` file used for the original installation, and the `run-installer.sh` script.
+To uninstall GKE Policy Management from a set of clusters, you need the `config.yaml` file used for the original installation, and the `run-installer.sh` script.

-Executing the following command will uninstall Nomos components.
+Executing the following command will uninstall GKE Policy Management components.

 ```console
 ./run-installer.sh --config=/path/to/your/config.yaml --uninstall=deletedeletedelete